myf1996/myf1996/README.md

 ### Hi there 👋

-A software engineer with ~5 years of experience, specializing in backend development and DevOps.
-Currently, involved in healthcare projects handling backend and cloud infrastructure with automated deployment using TravisCI and AWS Terraform.
-Also, experienced in working on eCommerce, reservation systems, and LMS projects.
-With a proven track record of delivering complex projects effectively and an ability to work with cutting-edge technologies, this software engineer is a valuable asset to any organization.
+As a Software Engineer with 5 years of experience, currently focusing in backend development and DevOps.
+Currently, involved in healthcare & EdTech projects where I oversee the backend operations and cloud infrastructure.
+I have extensive experience in automated deployment utilizing tools and services such as AWS, TravisCI, and Terraform.
+Addditionally I have experience in working on eCommerce, reservation systems, LMS, and payment gateway integration.
+With a successful history of delivering complex projects efficiently and a proficiency in working with advanced technologies.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=color=2bbc8a)